Cookie Consent by Free Privacy Policy Generator Security & Encryption in Distributed Cache - NCache

 NCache Data Encyption Feature

-All the ways that NCache provide security are explained below:
+All the ways that NCache provides security are explained below:

-NCache supports "no-code-change", powerful security features to protect your data and network transmission from unauthorized access.
+NCache supports powerful security features that require no code change to protect your data and network transmission from unauthorized access.

-The optionally enabled Transport Layer Security/ Secure Socket Layer (TLS/SSL) encryption secures data exchange between the NCache cache server and the authorized cache client(s).
-Users can enable any issued or self-signed SSL certificate to connections with the client(s) or can enable component-to-component connections in NCache.
-This guarantees encrypted data transmission, which is separate from TLS secured data.
+Transport Layer Security (TLS) encryption secures data exchange between servers and clients, different servers, caches, and bridges.
+Users can enable any issued or self-signed certificate for connections with the client(s) or can enable component-to-component connections in NCache.
+This guarantees encrypted data transmission, which is separate from TLS-secured data.

-NCache supports secure (encrypted and authenticated) client-server communications using the TLS 1.2 security protocol.
-This is the same protocol used for HTTPs communications.
+NCache supports secure (encrypted and authenticated) communications using the TLS 1.2 or 1.3 security protocols.
+This is the same protocol used for HTTPS communications.

-To create a TLS (or SSL for earlier versions of NCache) certificate, follow the documentation on Configure SSL/TLS Encryption in NCache.
+To configure TLS encryption in Windows or Linux, follow the documentation on Configure TLS Encryption in NCache.

 Data Encryption by Cache Client